John-Telek/Pi_SDR/README.md

 $ sudo make install
 $ sdrpp

-RTL_TCP SERVER

-Setting up an rtl_tcp server.
+Setting up a RTL_TCP SERVER

 Use ifconfig to get your local IP address.
 In our example eth0 is 192.168.45.183